Early White Hair: Myths, Facts, Causes and Prevention Tips

 Are there any medical conditions associated with early white hair?

-Certain medical conditions like Vitamin B12 deficiency, anaemia, and thyroid disorders can cause early white hair.
+Certain medical conditions, like Vitamin B12 deficiency, anaemia, and thyroid disorders, may cause early white hair.

 How can I prevent my hair from turning white prematurely?